 In conclusion, we need to stop the confusion.
 Of note, the ACS guidelines say that health insurers should cover all mammograms, regardless of the age of the patient or the frequency of the screening.
 The American College of Radiology (ACR) and Digital Mammography Specialists recommends screening mammography should begin at age 40.
 The evidence supports early detection.
 Screening mammography starting at age 40 is our best tool in the fight against breast cancer.
 It works!

 About the author: Raja P. Reddy, MD is a board certified diagnostic radiologist specializing in breast imaging.
-He is also a contributing editor for Digital Mammography Specialists, a leading provider of outpatient women’s imaging services in the greater Atlanta, GA area
+He is also a contributing editor for Women’s Imaging Specialists, a leading provider of outpatient women’s imaging services in the greater Atlanta, GA area